Sleep Overview for Infants

 It's normal for babies to fuss or cry in their sleep or to wake in the middle of the night and cry before falling back to sleep on their own.
 Give your baby a few minutes to settle down again.
 It's best to let her find a way to comfort herself, so she doesn't rely on you every time to get back to sleep.

-By 4 months, your baby will probably be able to sleep for 8 hours without needing to be fed.
+By 4 months, your baby will probably be able to sleep for 7 to 8 hours without needing to be fed.
 During the next several months, your baby is likely to sleep 1 long stretch at night and still have 2 daytime naps, 1 in the morning and 1 in the afternoon.

 This is a good time to introduce a bedtime routine.
 The particular elements of the routine are less important than your baby's associating the activities with going to sleep.
 Any soothing ritual, done consistently, can make up a bedtime routine.
 Many parents start with a warm bath, then offer a baby one last feeding, followed by soft singing or reading aloud.
 Try to have your baby actually fall asleep in her crib after the routine, rather than in your arms or lap.